Zamanhuseyinli/Linux-AI/README.md

 I currently offer support for Intel, AMD, and other integrated GPU and CPU components.

 ---

 > ⚠️ **Warning:**
 > This is an experimental prototype.
 > It is **highly recommended** to install and test it in a virtual machine first.
 > Errors or unexpected behavior may occur on physical devices.

+## ** DE-AI**
+DE-AI is an artificial intelligence system management structure that adapts to desktop environments developed for desktop environments.
+In this structure, desktop environment ai version variations have emerged.The above mentioned things are only valid for those who want to build the AI ​​system structure directly on the kernel.